SalomePlatform/adao/doc/en/ref_operator_requirements.rst

 This third form give more possibilities to control the execution of the three functions representing the operator, allowing advanced usage and control over each execution of the simulation code.
-This is done by using the keyword "*ScriptWithSwitch*" for the description of the chosen operator in the ADAO GUI.
+This is done by using the keyword "*ScriptWithSwitch*" for the description of the chosen operator in the ADAO graphical interface EFICAS.
+In the textual interface, you only have to use the keyword "*ThreeFunctions*" above to also define this case, with the right functions.
 The user have to provide a switch in one script to control the execution of the direct, tangent and adjoint forms of its simulation code.
 The user can then, for example, use other approximations for the tangent and adjoint codes, or introduce more complexity in the argument treatment of the functions.
 But it will be far more complicated to implement and debug.

 If, however, you want to use this third form, we recommend using the following template for the switch.
 It requires an external script or code named here